On this page you can find:

 Manual for Butterfly Transect Counts

 Transect counts are the main method used in the European Butterfly Monitoring Schemes.
-You can download the Manual for Butterfly Transect Count to learn how to use this method.
-In this Manual you will find useful information about monitoring butterflies with the transects including: how to select a place to monitor, where to setup your transect route, which simple rules to follow for a transect visit and how to submit your records.
+You can download the Manual for Butterfly Transect Count (English) to learn how to use this method.
+In this Manual, you will find useful information about monitoring butterflies with the transects including, how to select a place to monitor, where to set up your transect route, which simple rules to follow for a transect visit, and how to submit your records.

-This Manual has been adapted for the following languages:
+This Manual has been translated for the following languages: